Sulitest/privacy-statements/EN/terms-of-service.md

 - The use of resources such as textbooks, other people, electronic devices, AI, third party websites or any other resources during the assessment or break(s)
 - Any Account found to be committing the above-mentioned activities will be immediately suspended or deleted.

-5\. **How consent is collected:**
+4\. **How the assessment is proctored remotely:**

 Prior to the start of proctored test, users will be prompted to activate their webcam and microphone and must agree to these terms in order to proceed with the test.
-Without consent, users will not be able to participate in the proctored assessment.
+Without consent, users will have to take the assessment under different conditions.
-Uers who do not have a webcam or microphone are able to participate in the proctored assessment.
+Sulitest Impact provides access to this website and its services.
-Sulitest Impact provides access to this website and its services .
 Access to and use of those services is governed by these terms and conditions (“Terms and Conditions”).
 By accessing these service, you consent to be bound by the terms and conditions, and your acknowledgment of, and agreement to its terms.
 By using these services you also represent that you are legally able to enter into a contract.

 ## II.
 User